peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

  Specifies the media type "text/plain" and the "charset" parameter "utf-8", used for plain text data that may contain characters outside the basic Latin range (U+0000 to U+007F).

+## Nested Classes

+* `static class  MediaType.Builder`<br>
+ A mutable data type that allows a media type object to be built.

 ## Methods